LanPRD/LanPRD/README.md

 I started my development journey in 2020 creating **VBA automation tools** for an accounting company, building systems to audit financial documentation and generate export reports.

-That experience led me to dive into **JavaScript, React and Node.js**, which ultimately defined my transition into the software engineering field.
+This experience led me into **JavaScript, React and Node.js**, defining my transition into software engineering.

 ---

-## 🎯 Interests & Fun Facts

-* 🔧 I've worked assembling and maintaining 3D printers
-* ⚡ Former electrical equipment estimator (low, medium & high voltage panels)
-* 💼 Background in financial consulting
-* 📺 Watched One Piece up to episode 1000… more than once 😅

 ## 📫 Contact